Bladder Health & Incontinence Therapy

 - Show you how to “find” the right muscles and use them correctly.

-- Instruct you in exercises to stretch and strengthen other important muscles, so that they can support proper bladder function.
+- Instruct you in exercises to stretch and strengthen other important muscles, so that they can support proper bladder function and pelvic stability.

 Remember: knowledge is power